 U.S. Immigration and Customs Enforcement (ICE) Enforcement and Removal Operations (ERO) is committed to providing language translation and interpreter services to all noncitizens in agency custody — regardless of country of citizenship or language.

-Title VI of the Civil Rights Act of 1964
+Title VI - Civil Rights Act of 1964

-Language is an aspect of national origin and therefore the agency takes reasonable steps to make their programs, services, and activities accessible by eligible persons with limited English proficiency.
-To ensure nondiscrimination, meaningful access to programs and activities should be provided to persons regardless of their ability to speak and understand English.
+Language is an aspect of national origin.
+The agency takes reasonable steps to make their programs, services and activities accessible by eligible persons with limited English proficiency.
+To ensure nondiscrimination, meaningful access to programs and activities should be provided to persons regardless of their ability to speak or understand English.

 Executive Order 13166

-The federal government adheres to the principles of nondiscrimination and inclusion embodied in Title VI.
-An Executive Order is an order given by the President to federal agencies.
-On August 11, 2000, the President signed Executive Order 13166, "Improving Access to Services for Persons with Limited English Proficiency."
-The Executive Order requires Federal agencies to examine the services they provide, identify any need for services to those who are limited English proficient (LEP), and develop and implement a system to provide those services so LEP persons can have meaningful access to them.
+ERO adheres to Executive Order 13166, Improving Access to Services for Persons with Limited English Proficiency, signed on August 11, 2000 (EO 13166).
+The Executive Order requires federal agencies to examine the services they provide, identify any need for services to those who are limited English proficient (LEP), and to develop and implement a system to provide those services.
 Under the Executive Order, each federal agency must develop a plan for providing that access.

-ICE Language Access Plan (2015)
+Language Access Plan